• Home

 To be able to view this emotion laden matter in an objective and dispassionate way we need to remember the following and understand their implications.

-At the census, to arrive at the National language for India, soon after attaining our Independence the finding was that the language spoken most people in India was not Hindi but ‘Telugu’, a language that grew out of Sanskrit over 2500 years ago and is well recognized as the most versatile and pleasing language with the second best script in the world.
-But our then Prime Minister, Jawaharlal Nehru and many other Leaders from the so called ‘Cow-belt’ of India, all non-Telugu speaking persons with a strong bias towards Hindi, arranged to have the figures ‘doctored’ by including various similar dialects under Hindi to be able to declare ‘Hindi and its dialects’, as the most spoken language in India and hence, designate it as the National language for India.
+At the census, to arrive at the National language for India, soon after attaining our Independence the finding was that the language spoken by most people in India was not Hindi but ‘Telugu’, a language that grew out of Sanskrit over 5000 years ago and is wellrecognized as the most versatile and pleasing language with the second-best script in the world.
+But our then Prime Minsiter Jawaharlal Nehru and many other Leaders from the so called ‘Cow-belt’ of India, all Non-Telugu speaking persons with a strong bias towards Hindi, arranged to have the figures ‘doctored’ by including various similar dialects under Hindi to be able to declare ‘Hindi and its dialects’, as the most spoken language in India and hence, designate it as the National language for India.

 In the old days, even as most people were literate in their local language, the Intelligentsia across the Country used Sanskrit as the link spoken language though it was written down in the local script.
 This was possible as languages in India are mainly phonetic and like using shorthand, it was possible to write the words spoken in one language in the script of another and properly reproduce the speech when necessary.
 It was the spoken language that was recognized as important for communication; the script was only a means of recording it.
-It is historically wrong and untenable to claim that Sanskrit was always written in the Devanagari script.
-Sanskrit is said to be a designed language with a scientifically studied and designed phonetic alphabet incorporating all the sounds/syllables that the human mouth and throat can produce and an extraordinarily concise grammar and root structure that enables a structured growth of vocabulary.
+It is historically wrong and untenable to claim that Sanskrit was always written in the Devanagari script. the Devanagari Script is only about 1300 years old, having been derived from the Gupta Script around 700 CE.
+Sanskrit is said to be a designed language with a scientifically studied and designed phonetic alphabet incorporating all the sounds/ syllables that the human mouth and throat can produce and an extraordinarily concise grammar and root structure that enables a structured growth of vocabulary.
 It is today recognised as the only language that is a perfect interface between other languages and computer language.
 (See – Annexure’).

 Pages: 1 2 3 4 5 6 7 8